dominikoetiker/TheMentalLoadHub/README.md

 ## About the Project

-Für Details zur Projektplanung und dem aktuellen Stand siehe: [The Mental Load Hub - GitHub Projects](https://github.com/users/dominikoetiker/projects/1)
+For details on project planning and the current status, see: [The Mental Load Hub - GitHub Projects](https://github.com/users/dominikoetiker/projects/1)

 The goal of The Mental Load Hub is to streamline household management by offering features that help users:
 - Organize and assign daily tasks with priorities and deadlines.